microsoft/AzureTRE/docs/tre-admins/setup-instructions/cicd-pre-deployment-steps.md

 | `CORE_APP_SERVICE_PLAN_SKU` | Optional.
 The SKU used for AppService plan for core infrastructure.
 Default value is `P1v2`. |
 | `WORKSPACE_APP_SERVICE_PLAN_SKU` | Optional.
 The SKU used for AppService plan used in E2E tests.
 Default value is `P1v2`. |

-### Create app registrations for API authentication
+### Configure Authentication Secrets

-In a previous [Setup Auth configuration](./setup-auth-entities.md) step a new env file was created : /devops/auth.env go to this file and add those env vars to your github environment.
-Use the values for TRE ID and LOCATION from above.
+In a previous [Setup Auth configuration](./setup-auth-entities.md) step a new `/devops/auth.env` env file was created.
+Go to this file and add those env vars to your github environment:

-The contents of your `/devops/auth.env` file should contain :

   | Variable | Description |
   | -------- | ----------- |